Davina Michelle

 Michelle Davina Hoogendoorn (born 12 November 1995), known by her stage name Davina Michelle, is a Dutch singer and YouTuber.

-Her cover of the song "Duurt te lang" reached the number 1 spot in the Dutch Top 40, the Mega Top 50 and the Dutch Single Top 100.
+In 2018, her cover of the song "Duurt te lang" reached the number one spot on the Dutch Top 40, becoming the first woman in 11 years to do so with a Dutch-language song.
+"Hoe het danst", her 2019 collaboration with Marco Borsato and Armin van Buuren, also reached number one and became the first Dutch-language song to record over 100 million streams on Spotify.

 Career

-2016: Beginnings with Idols
+Named after Michelle Pfeiffer and Davina McCall, Hoogendoorn comes from a family with three children.
+Around the age of four, she was a big fan of Britney Spears.
+She made it her goal to become the next Britney Spears, but kept this to herself.
+In secondary school, encouraged by her music teacher, she began performing for the webcam, but did not post these performances for her classmates.
+She asked her parents for a microphone and better software to record her voice for her eighteenth birthday.
+She posted the recordings on social media, and her friends and family were excited about the results.
+Still, she also caught the attention of the songwriter and production group Sub-Bass Music Group, who saw potential in her.

 In 2016, Hoogendoorn participated in the fifth season of Idols.
 During her audition, she sang Jessie J's "Nobody's Perfect", after which she went on to the theater round and the duet round, where she was eliminated.

-2017: Breakthrough on YouTube

 In February 2017, Hoogendoorn started her own YouTube-channel under the pseudonym Davina Michelle, where she would upload her cover version of an English-language song every week.
 On 21 August 2017, she posted her cover of "What About Us" by the American singer Pink.
 In October, Glamour posted a video review by Pink where she called the cover amazing and said "That's better than I will ever sound".
-Hoogendoorns video went viral, after which she performed multiple times in TV programs like RTL Late Night and De Wereld Draait Door and in various venues in the United States.
-As of June 2020, the video has over 17 millions views and Hoogendoorn’s own channel has over 1 million subscribers.
+Hoogendoorn's video went viral, after which she performed multiple times in TV programs like RTL Late Night and De Wereld Draait Door and in various venues in the United States.
+As of October 2024, the video has over 24 million views and Hoogendoorn’s own channel has over 1 million subscribers.
 She also got to open for Pink during her Beautiful Trauma Tour in the Hague in 2019.

 In December 2017, Hoogendoorn published the single "Ga" in cooperation with the Efteling and Sterre (played by Lilo van den Bosch).
 It served as the official soundtrack for the musical Sprookjessprokkelaar, created by the Efteling.